akoker/SlotClient/README.md

 ## Demo & Install

-after completing the npm setup, beefy and browserify(watchify) can be used with two seperate command lines as follows;
+* to install:
+    npm install

-* for watchify:
+* to run:
-- npm run watch
+    npm run start

-* for beefy:
-- beefy index.HTML

-* beefy runs on localhost:9966
+* beefy runs on localhost:9966 so the game can be seen on this page.

 ## How It Works?